 If arranging to meet someone or inviting someone out, remember punctuality obeys the laws of la hora ecuatoriana (“Ecuadorian time”), meaning Ecuadorians will usually arrive late, up to an hour being well within the bounds of politeness.
 The person making an invitation is usually expected to pay for everything, especially if it’s a man entertaining a woman.

 Pointing at people (not objects) with your finger is impolite; use your whole hand or chin instead.
 Beckon people towards you by pointing your hand downwards and towards you, not the other way round.

-For more information on cultural questions, see gay and lesbian travellers, travelling with children, tipping, women travellers.
+For more information on cultural questions and etiquette in Ecuador, see LGBTQ travellers, travelling with children, women travellers.